sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 ### Strategy Map

-The above outcomes will make use of this [Strategy Map diagram](strategy-summary.html) to guide technology teams towards the short, medium, and long term outcomes.
+The above outcomes will make use of this [Strategy Map diagram](strategy-summary.html) to guide technology teams towards the short, medium, and long-term outcomes.
 The strategy map accepts that individual teams may be at different maturity levels and so accepts that teams may have different starting points.
 The content in this Strategy map is guided by the [DevOps Research and Assessment (DORA)](https://cloud.google.com/devops) 21 capabilities.